rossdrew/rossdrew.github.io/_posts/2018-10-01-emulating-opcodes.md

  - Highly Tested:  _Floats around 98-99% line coverage.
 Static analyis.
 Mutation tested to 98%_
  - Readable: Partially.
 Each opcode has a path.
 The instructions to execute it are in english.
 Little annoying that you need to scroll so much and complicated instructions end up being messy to nest method calls so that they read fluidly.
  - Efficient: For large numbers of cases, switch statements are pretty efficient.
  - Maintainable: No.  There are loads of methods that are there to reduce duplication which end up being duplications themselves.
 Parts of the logic are no seperable like addressing and operations.
+ - Extensible: Lets see...

 So I wanted to see if I could do better.